I am a forever writer, but a debut author of

 (If you see a subscribe window, close it to reveal the playlist)

-I grew up inside Muhammad Ali’s orbit, learning to see the world through his courage, compassion, and service — even as I witnessed the early signs of the Parkinson’s that would one day quiet his voice.
-Later, I saw the same shadows in other fighters, and as the wife of a former NFL player, I came to understand how deeply repeated impact can shape an athlete’s mind, memory, and identity.
-That understanding ignited my commitment to protecting their long-term brain health.
+I grew up inside Muhammad Ali’s orbit, learning to see the world through his courage, compassion, and service, even as I witnessed the early signs of the Parkinson’s that would later quiet his voice.
+Later, I saw similar struggles in other fighters, and as the wife of a former NFL player, I came to understand how deeply repeated impact can shape an athlete’s mind, memory, and identity.
+That understanding led to a lasting commitment to brain health advocacy for athletes in combat and contact sports.

 Please send me a message using this form and I will get back to you soon!